Range Rover (2025) review: SUV decadence

 2022 Range Rover

-Almost regardless of speed and surface, this thing cossets like a Range Rover should.
-The ride is pillowy soft; the refinement breathtaking.
+Almost regardless of speed and surface, this thing cossets like a Range Rover should with a pillowy soft ride even on really large wheels.
 Smaller wing mirrors, active noise cancelling via microphones in the wheel wells and the cabin speakers, that stiffer new body structure and details like the front differential being mounted directly to the engine, to use the motor as a mass damper – it all adds up to a sumptuously near-silent car on the road.

 2022 Range Rover

 But the style is very different to Bentley’s.
-The aesthetic is more restrained, almost stark, though it never feels anything but welcoming thanks to the the artfully chosen materials and the abundance of light and space.
+The aesthetic is more restrained, almost stark, though it never feels anything but there’s an artfully chosen set of materials and the abundance of light and space.
 There’s another 75mm between the axles on this version, and it makes for decadent accommodation for front- and second-row occupants alike.

 Talking of which, there are myriad seating options this time around.
 The core car seats five.
-Go long wheelbase and you’ve the choice of two rows (seating four or five, and starting at £124,975) or three rows, seating seven (from £107,675).
+Go long wheelbase and you’ve the choice of two rows or three rows, seating seven.
 SV versions of the core car and the four- or five-seat long wheelbase version are available.

 Even in short wheelbase form, there’s generous rear space while the availability of electrically sliding and reclining rear seats add a touch of luxury.
 You can easily control the rear window blinds using the electric window switches while our test car’s electrically operated centre armrest (itself a bit of a gimmick) hid a touchscreen control centre.
 Given the huge windows and elevated seating position, it’s a comfortable, cosseting choice that gives everyone a far better view than if they were stuck in an S-Class or even Bentayga.

-But the D350, with 345bhp and a handy 516lb ft, is majestic, and suits the car down to the ground.
+The V8 is so utterly charming, but will feel like overkill.
+Go for a D350, as it suits the car down to the ground.
 It’s barely any slower out on real words, incredibly civilised for a diesel and lends the car a wonderfully laidback character.
 That it’s also more cost-effective both to buy and to run just adds to the appeal.
 With a wry smile, Land Rover’s engineers admit that, as diesel’s popularity continues to nosedive, it’s only gone and crafted its most compelling diesel installation yet…

-This new Range Rover has taken great strides over the outgoing car, itself no slouch.
+This generation Range Rover has taken great strides over its predecessor, itself no slouch.
 Easier on the eye inside and out, the L460 is also infinitely more capable and rewarding to drive on the road, no less capable off it, roomier, more practical and quieter.

 Its place in the world is much the same as that occupied by its predecessor, but it now occupies that space with an imperious confidence that borders on swagger.
-Yes, the Bentley Bentayga and Porsche Cayenne handle better, but few cars are as comfortable as the Range Rover or quite so well rounded.
-Welcome to the new luxury SUV benchmark.
+Yes, the Bentley Bentayga is more opulent and an Aston Martin DBX can handle better, but few cars are as comfortable as the Range Rover or quite so well rounded.

 Specs